Timothy Woods

 Yes, you'll have all the macros to keep you fueled, but it could be sitting heavy in your gut.

-Adding fish to your carnivore or keto diet may be a good way to break up the monotony.
-Fish and fish oils are a lot easier on the stomach, and your digestive system will process them much faster for better health benefits.
+The National Institute of Health specified in their 2012 study that adding fish to your carnivore or keto diet may be a good way to break up the monotony.
+Fish and fish oils are a lot easier on the stomach, and your digestive system will process them much faster for better benefits [2].

-Fish cooks fast so you can have your lunch ready in about 10 minutes.
-If you really want to up the flavor, then try putting them on a charcoal BBQ.
+Fish cooks fast, so you can have your lunch ready in about 10 minutes.
+If you want to up the flavor, then try putting them on a charcoal BBQ.

 Here are some of my favorites: